varia-ict/varia-html-css/project/readme.md

 * The content of the website is centered on desktop (4)
 * Website is responsive on mobile and tablet (10)

-Content ja alakohtaiset linkit (14)
+Content ja field of study links (14)
 * Livestream works (2)
 * Content texts are correct and in correct place (3)
 * Both text and picture work as a link (1)